 We saw two elk grazing just next to the main Visitors Center shuttle stop.
 They were clearly not at all bothered by the people or the shuttle bus engines.
 We also saw several colorful birds, squirrels, chipmunks, and a bunny, but the close-up view of beige elk butt was definitely a highlight.

-6 reasons to skip the Grand Canyon on your next family road trip.
+Our reasons to skip the Grand Canyon on your next family road trip and spend time in some smaller National Parks instead.
 We’ve loved so many of our other national park experiences, this one just fell flat.
 With younger kids, the smaller parks are more manageable.
 At other parks, we were able to do more hikes that let us stretch our limits safely, and see a lot more along the way.